EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

   - Locate the `BethINI.exe` in `...\\(name of the MO 2 folder(the installation path you choose for the modlist))\tools\BethINI (ONLY LAUNCH WITH MO AND THE GAME CLOSED)` and run it with the game and MO2 closed.
     - In there (BethINI) go to the `Setup` tab and point BethINI to your `ModOrganizer.EXE`.
     - Select the Profile you intend to use in the INI Path section (Either the Normal one or the `Basics` one).
     - Now you Select a Preset fitting your Hardware.
-(You can go higher than your vanilla settings here because of the tweaks you will do in a few steps form now.)
+(You can go higher than your vanilla settings here because of the ini tweaks that get automatically made by a fix to remove unwanted reflections, that boost your FPS as a side effect.)
     - Save and Exit

 ### Customizable UI Replacer